vishwa24816/Data-Vizualization-AI-Tool/README.md

-# 📊 AI Data Visualization Agent
+# AI Data Visualization Tool
 A Streamlit application that acts as your personal data visualization expert, powered by LLMs.
 Simply upload your dataset and ask questions in natural language - the AI agent will analyze your data, generate appropriate visualizations, and provide insights through a combination of charts, statistics, and explanations.

 ## Features